TundraFizz/Mollusk/README.md

 # Download the application
 git clone https://github.com/TundraFizz/Docker-Sample-App

+# [Optional] Modify the config file if necessary
+nano Docker-Sample-App/config.json

 # Build the image
 docker build -t sample-app Docker-Sample-App

 # Modify the docker-compose.yml file to include your images
-# Note: volumes is optional, but the host folder must already exist
+# - Volumes is optional, but the host folder must already exist,
-#       the client folder will automatically be created in the container
+#   and the client folder will automatically be created in the container
 nano docker-compose.yml

   my-application: